bma73/revolt-fx-examples/README.md

 # RevoltFX Examples

-Growling list of examples for the [RevoltFX](https://github.com/bma73/revolt-fx) particle and effect system.
+Growing list of examples for the [RevoltFX](https://github.com/bma73/revolt-fx) particle and effect system.

 To easily create your own effects use the extensive RevoltFX online editor